Best mountain bike pedals - the best options from XC to Enduro

 The cleat is the part of the clipless pedal system that attaches to the underside of the sole of your riding shoe.
 They are not always cross-brand compatible so you need to make sure you use the correct cleat to fit the design of your pedal.

-If you use clipless pedals it is worth spending a little bit of time to perfect the cleat position on your shoe.
+If you use clipless pedals it is worth spending time to perfect the cleat position on your shoe.
 This will maximise your comfort, control and also your power output.
 The setup and position of the cleat on the shoe sole is a compromise between having the cleat all the way forward and offering better acceleration but a less stable platform for your foot and ankle.
 The forward position will engage more of your calf muscle which is good for sprinting and acceleration.
 As a great place to start, a more rearward cleat position on your shoe is favoured and gives the rider better control on descents, then gradually try moving them forward until you find a comfy position.
 This will allow the ideal rider-specific compromise between foot stability, calf muscle energy input, sprinting ability and control.

 You can also adjust the side-to-side placement of the cleat on your shoe.
-It might be wise for bigger-footed riders to place them further inboard to move them away from your crank arm to avoid any fouling when you want to disengage and unclip.
+It might be wise for bigger-footed riders to place them further inboard to move them away from your crank arm to avoid fouling when you want to disengage and unclip.